jeremy9k27/mole_eye/README.md

 # mole_eye - Real-Time No-Cost Baseball Pitch Detector

-Industry standard equipment for live pitch analysis costs thousands of dollars.
+Industry standard equipment for live pitch analysis costs thousands of dollars (like Rapsodo).
 Can we get similar results with just an iPhone camera?

 Examples below